 The Company, through its wholly-owned subsidiary, GreenTec Holdings Ltd. ("GreenTec"), holds a 50% equity interest in 3PL, which was increased from 49% subsequent to quarter-end on June 1, 2022.
-Pursuant to the terms of the shareholders agreement, the Company has the option to acquire the remaining 50% interest in 3PL from its partner.
-3PL operates a fully licensed and operational cultivation facility in Vernon, BC that received its Standard Cultivation, Standard Processing and Medical Sales License on August 20, 2021 and a sales amendment on May 10, 2022.
+Pursuant to the terms of the shareholders agreement (the "3PL Shareholders Agreement"), the Company has the option to acquire the remaining 50% interest in 3PL from its partner.
+3PL operates a fully licensed and operational cultivation facility in Vernon, BC that received its Standard Cultivation, Standard Processing and Medical Sales License from Health Canada on August 20, 2021 and a sales amendment on May 10, 2022.
 Pursuant to the terms of a services agreement, the Company is responsible for general management, cultivation, sales, marketing, finance, accounting and human resources at 3PL, for which the Company receives monthly fees.
-Pursuant to the shareholder agreement, distribution of the net profits of 3PL is allocated pro-rata based on outstanding shareholder loans (80% of net profits) and ownership (20% of net profits).
+Pursuant to the 3PL Shareholders Agreement, distribution of the net profits of 3PL is allocated pro-rate based on outstanding shareholder loans (80% of net profits) and ownership (20% of net profits).
 Upon the shareholder loans being fully repaid, net profits will be allocated based on ownership percentage.